pionwave/Pulse3D/README.md

 Z-sort is done via a BSP tree, there is a z-buffer but that isn't used yet - it will be used for sorting objects in the world against the pre-rendered world.
+There is also frustum culling using a frustum cone & spheres built from BSP node AABB's.

 Next step is to create an external BSP compiler tool, using brush based maps.
 Brush based maps are ideal as convex volumes make collision detection with a BSP